 Corporation tax payment is generally due nine months after the end of your corporation tax accounting period - before your corporation tax return is due.
 Companies with profits greater than £1.5m pay corporation tax in instalments instead, although there are exceptions, for example if your total tax liability is less than £10,000.
-Since April 2017, the very largest companies (those with annual taxable profits over £20 million or where the company is a member of one or more 51% groups) have been required to make payments in months 3, 6, 9 and 12 of the period to which the profits relate.
+The very largest companies (those with annual taxable profits over £20 million or where the company is a member of one or more 51% groups) are required to make payments in months 3, 6, 9 and 12 of the period to which the profits relate.

 Company profits adjustments